SalomePlatform/adao/doc/en/reference.rst

     *Required command*.
 This indicates the observation operator, previously noted :math:`H`, which transforms the input parameters :math:`\mathbf{x}` to results :math:`\mathbf{y}` to be compared to observations :math:`\mathbf{y}^o`.
-It is defined as a "*Function*" type object, that is, given as a script.
+It is defined as a "*Function*" type object.
 Different functional forms can be used, as described in the following subsection `Requirements for functions describing an operator`_.
+If there is some control :math:`U` included in the observation, the operator has to be applied to a pair :math:`(X,U)`.

 **Study_name**
     *Required command*.
 This is an open string to describe the study by a name or a sentence.

 **Study_repertory**
     *Optional command*.
-If available, this repertory is used to find all the script files that can be used to define some other commands by scripts.
+If available, this directory is used as base name for calculation, and used to find all the script files, given by name without path, that can be used to define some other commands by scripts.

 **UserDataInit**
     *Optional command*.
 This commands allows to initialize some parameters or data automatically before data assimilation algorithm processing.

-Options and required commands for checking algorithms
+Optional and required commands for checking algorithms
 +++++++++++++++++++++++++++++++++++++++++++++++++++++

 .. index:: single: AdjointTest